MohamedSabry000/dev-naseej-calendar/overview.md

-Team Calendar helps busy teams stay on track and informed about important deadlines, sprint schedules, and upcoming milestones.
-Team Calendar is the one place to see and manage the date important to your teams, including sprint schedule, days off (for individuals or the team), and custom events.
+Naseej Calendar helps busy teams stay on track and informed about important deadlines, sprint schedules, and upcoming milestones.
+Naseej Calendar is the one place to see and manage the date important to your teams, including sprint schedule, days off (for individuals or the team), and custom events.

 ## Quick view of your sprint schedule